 Hollywood is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 154,823 people and 31 constituent neighborhoods, Hollywood is the 12th largest community in Florida.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hollywood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hollywood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hollywood is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Hollywood who work in office and administrative support (13.28%), sales jobs (13.22%), and management occupations (11.18%).

 The per capita income in Hollywood in 2010 was $30,060, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
 This equates to an annual income of $120,240 for a family of four.
 However, Hollywood contains both very wealthy and poor people as well.